 That’s a little more than a mere retcon to make the past match up a little better with your plans for the upcoming season.
 A lot of Lynch’s movies have this kind of many paths / same outcome motif, exploring alternative realities and timelines.
 There’s also the words of the poem, “one chants/chance out between two worlds.”
 Two worlds?
 Maybe we’re finally going to get to see them.

 There’s so many more, of course, but I want to get this out there for Weds.
-Last thing though, here are a couple of my own predictions for season 3:
+The last thing though, here are a couple of my own predictions for season 3:

 Prediction: Sarah Palmer will have a moment of redemption in season 3.